Women's liberation movement: North America

 Advocating public self-expression by participating in protests and sit-ins, liberationists demonstrated against discriminatory hiring and wage practices in Canada, while in the US liberationists protested the Miss America Beauty Pageant for objectifying women.
 In both countries women's liberation groups were involved protesting their legislators for abortion rights for women.
 In Mexico liberationists protested at the Monument to the Mother on Mother's Day to challenge the idea that all women were destined to be mothers.
 Challenging gender definitions and the sexual relationship to power drew lesbians into the movement in both the United States and Canada.
 Because liberationists believed that sisterhood was a uniting component to women's oppression, lesbians were not seen as a threat to other women.
 Another important aspect for North American women was developing spaces for women to meet with other women, offer counseling and referral services, provide access to feminist materials, and establish women's shelters for women who were in abusive relationships.
+In January 1971, over one hundred women illegally occupied an abandoned city building in New York City for thirteen days, where they established a shelter, food co-operative, medical clinic, and health center.
+The Fifth Street Women's Building Takeover lasted for thirteen days, until the women were evicted and arrested by city authorities.

 Increasingly mainstream media portrayed liberationists as man-haters or deranged outcasts.
 To gain legitimacy for the recognition of sexual discrimination, the media discourse on women's issues was increasingly shaped by the liberal feminist's reformist aims.
 As liberationists were marginalized, they increasingly became involved in single focus issues, such as violence against women.
 By the mid-1970s, the women's liberation movement had been effective in changing the worldwide perception of women, bringing sexism to light and moving reformists far to the left in their policy aims for women, but in the haste to distance themselves from the more radical elements, liberal feminists attempted to erase their success and rebrand the movement as the Women's Movement.